NCI-CGR/GEMSCAN/docs/Input_and_Output.rst

 Config file
 -----------

-Edit config.yaml file accordingly, please note that you need to:
+config_template.yaml file is provided in the config directory, copy it to config.yaml and edit config.yaml file accordingly, please note that you need to:
 - provide full path to strelka2_glnexus.yml for glnexusConfig if strelka2 is used